xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 * Image processing for removing and replacing text
 * Typesetting for keeping the original manga style

-Computer-aided image translation [ImageTrans](/imagetrans/) is a program combining all the parts mentioned above.
+Computer-aided image translation tool [ImageTrans](/imagetrans/) is a program combining all the parts mentioned above.

 However, for users who want to integrate manga translation into their own applications, a desktop translation tool alone is not enough.